rhansson/svg2omap/README.md

 A python command line tool for importing SVG files into [OpenOrienteering Mapper](https://www.openorienteering.org/)

 ## Introduction
-OpenOrienteering Mapper (OOM) currently lacks specific tools for creating map marginalia such as logos, legends, scalebars and so on.
+OpenOrienteering Mapper (OOM) currently lacks specific tools for creating map marginalia such as logos, legends, scale bars and so on.
 It can therefore be easier to create such artwork in a separate graphics program, such as Inkscape or Adobe Illustrator, that can output SVG.
 **svg2omap** lets you convert an SVG file (*see limitations below*) to GeoJSON that can be imported by OOM.
 It transforms the SVG into map coordinates matching the coordinate system (typically UTM) of the target omap file and with the desired dimensions.

 ## Installation